nasa/nos3/docs/wiki/STF_ConOps.md

 ### Science Operations Center (SOC)

-The SOC is always changing the in manner is stores raw, post-processes into various science data produces, and makes that data available to the public.
+The SOC is always changing the manner it stores raw data, post-processes into various science data produces, and makes that data available to the public.
 This document was written in a time of flux in determining these steps and as such has omitted details of this to be captured elsewhere.

 ## Operations